Clear All

 Explore

-This kit contains 17 alcohol dehydrogenase (ADH) enzymes for the reduction of ketones and aldehydes to the corresponding alcohols.
+An alcohol dehydrogenase (ADH) for the reduction of ketones and aldehydes to the corresponding alcohols

 Explore